bitlogik/uniblow/README.md

 only for Ethereum/EVM chains (ETH, BSC, MATIC, FTM, CELO, AVAX and ARB).

 The Ledger needs to be unlocked and run the Ethereum app.
-The address displayed in the wallet can be checked on the Ledger by clicking a dedicated UI button.
+The address displayed in the wallet can be checked on the Ledger screen by clicking a dedicated UI button.
 The Uniblow wallet has a tokens list integrated, which allows to send thousands of major tokens without enabling the "blind signing" features.